UKHomeOffice/icasework-resolver/README.md

 # iCasework Resolver

-This app will resolve any messages on a AWS SQS queue to be submitted to iCasework via its RESTful interface.
+This app will resolve any messages on a AWS SQS queue to be submitted to iCasework via its RESTful interface

 ## iCasework Docs
 API docs for iCasework can be found here https://icasework.atlassian.net/wiki/spaces/UsefulFeedback/overview?homepageId=15171588